Summary: Do you, as a leader, work under intense pressure? My guess is the answer is a resounding “yes.” Here’s what to do.

 My guess is a hybrid work setting will become the norm.

 In conclusion, as a leader it’s time to redefine the essence of work.
-And even more important, how you want to enjoy your life and the journey you are on.
+And even more important, how you want to enjoy your life and your journey.

 Here’s to your success,